 Another great thing about going self-hosted (this is how it’s called, a self-hosted WordPress site), you can still use some of the features of WordPress.com via a plugin called WordPress JetPack.
 Using this plugin you can enable social sharing, incredibly looking tiled galleries, secure your website against spam comments and malicious login attempts, improve commenting engine, use WordPress.com’s image content delivery network (Photon), and much more.

 And there’s the cost, which is a lot lower than the €299 a year WordPress.com subscription.
 You can create your fully featured website for under €50 a year if you spend the time to design it yourself.
 There are plenty of free themes that make it so much easier.
 If you need to add more features than your theme provides, you can avail of the sheer number of free plugins too.
-And if you’re not happy with the free stuff, there are plenty of paid themes and plugins too, which can take your website to a new level.
+And if you’re not happy with the free stuff, there are plenty of paid themes and plugins on Themeforest, Yithemes and others too, which can take your website to a new level.

 Annual price for a fully customisable WordPress website: under €50 (can go even lower or way higher depending on your hosting and domain name fees)